davidolorundare/tempus_de_challenge/README.md

 #### DAG Pipeline 2
-The second pipeline, named 'tempus_bonus_challenge_dag' is similar to the first; also scheduled to run once a day at 12AM, and consists of seven tasks.
-It's structure is shown below:
+The second pipeline, named 'tempus_bonus_challenge_dag' is similar to the first; also consisting of eight tasks.
+It is scheduled to run once a day at 1AM.
+Its structure is shown below:

 image of pipe2